Write SELinux policy

 Enforce early

 In enforcing mode, denials are both logged and enforced.
 It is a best practice to get your device into enforcing mode as early as possible.
 Waiting to create and enforce device-specific policy often results in a buggy product and a bad user experience.
 Start early enough to participate in dogfooding and ensure full test coverage of functionality in real world usage.
 Starting early ensures security concerns inform design decisions.
 Conversely, granting permissions based solely on observed denials is an unsafe approach.
-Use this time to perform a security audit of the device and file bugs against behavior that should not be allowed.
+Use this time to perform a security audit of the device and file bugs against behavior that shouldn't be allowed.

 Remove or delete existing policy